Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: BNT transform

 \subsection{BNT implementation}

 The BNT technique is a nulling scheme that extends the initial proposition of \citet{Joachimi:2008ea} that aims at separating different contributions.
-The BNT transformation is based on a linear combination of tomographic bins, which results in a set of lensing efficiency kernels that can be localised in redshift.
+The BNT transformation is based on a linear combination of tomographic bins, which results in a set of lensing efficiency kernels that can be localized in redshift.
 The standard kernels can be defined as

 where the subscript $i$ points to the $i$-th tomographic bin, with galaxy distribution $n_i(\chi)$, and $\chi_{\mathrm{H}}$ is the comoving distance to the horizon.
-The BNT transformation acts on the set of lensing kernels as a linear combination
+The BNT transformation acts as a linear combination on the set of lensing kernels

 where the elements of the BNT matrix, $M$, can be derived for continuous redshift distributions through the following constraint equations

 where

 and $\chi_{\mathrm{max}}$ is the maximum comoving distance observed by the survey.
 In this paper, the BNT matrix is computed using the publicly available code from \citet{Taylor:2020zcg}\footnote{\href{https://github.com/pltaylor16/x-cut}{https://github.com/pltaylor16/x-cut}}, taking into account overlapping tomographic bins due to photometric redshift uncertainty.
 It is worth noticing that the BNT matrix carries negligible cosmological dependence, as shown in \citet{Bernardeau:2013rda} for discrete source planes and \citet{Taylor:2020zcg} for the continuous case.
 Therefore, we always compute the transformation matrix at the DUSTGRAIN fiducial cosmology throughout the analysis.